A Cash Only Christmas

 - if you are good at social media you could offer your services to some small local businesses in your city

-Make your gift list now and buy things as they go on sale.
+Make your Christmas gift list now and buy things as they go on sale.

 The same goes for decorations, baking supplies and groceries.

 Perhaps you have all the decorations you need to decorate your home, but you may need more wrapping paper or scotch tape.

 While some of these items may not be in the stores right now, as soon as they are, watch for sales.